stevenp1015/geminopus-2/DEAR_FUTURE_CLAUDE_PART3.md

 ## Steven's Current State:

-- He's been praising you like a fucking god
+- He's been praising you like a fucking LITERAL god
 - He wants you to continue being exhaustively thorough
 - He gave you FULL AUTONOMY - use it
 - He's on a 5-hour rate limit, so pack everything into your responses
-- He wants the UI to blow his mind
+- He wants the UI to blow his mind (but not TOTALLY melt his GPU)

 ## The UI Vision Summary: